-- 2.1 In accordance with section 27AB of the Act and regulation 3A of the International Air Services Commission Regulations 1992, the delegate of the Commission may consider the Virgin Australia application.
-(For purposes of this determination, all references to the Commission include the delegate of the Commission). - 2.2 In considering an application for renewal of a determination under section 8 of the Act, the Commission must make the same allocation of capacity as the original determination unless the Commission is satisfied that the allocation is no longer of benefit to the public.
-In assessing the benefit to the public of an allocation of capacity, the Commission must apply the criteria set out for that purpose in the policy statement made by the Minister under section 11 of the Act. - 2.3 Under paragraph 6.2 of the Minister's Policy Statement (No. 5) of 19 May 2004 (the Policy Statement), in circumstances where there is only one applicant for allocation of capacity on a route, only the criteria in paragraph 4 are applicable.
-Paragraph 4 provides that the use of entitlements by Australian carriers under a bilateral arrangement is of benefit to the public unless such carriers are not reasonably capable of obtaining the necessary approvals to operate on the route and are not reasonably capable of implementing their applications. - 2.4 Virgin Australia is an established international carrier and is therefore reasonably capable of obtaining the necessary approvals to operate on the route and of implementing its application. - 2.5 Under paragraph 8.1 of the Policy Statement, there is a presumption in favour of the carrier seeking the renewal which may be rebutted by applying the following criteria, where the start-up phase has concluded: - whether the carrier seeking renewal has failed to service the route effectively; and - whether the use of the capacity in whole or in part by another Australian carrier that has applied for the capacity would better serve the public having regard to the criteria set out in paragraphs 4 and 5.
+2.1 In accordance with section 27AB of the Act and regulation 3A of the International Air Services Commission Regulations 1992, the delegate of the Commission may consider Virgin Australia's application.
+(For purposes of this determination, all references to the Commission include the delegate of the Commission).

+2.2 In considering an application for renewal of a determination under section 8 of the Act, the Commission must make the same allocation of capacity as the original determination unless the Commission is satisfied that the allocation is no longer of benefit to the public.
+In assessing the benefit to the public of an allocation of capacity, the Commission must apply the criteria set out for that purpose in the policy statement made by the Minister under section 11 of the Act.

+2.3 Under paragraph 6.2 of the Minister's Policy Statement (No. 5) of 19 May 2004 (the Policy Statement), in circumstances where there is only one applicant for allocation of capacity on a route, only the criteria in paragraph 4 are applicable.
+Paragraph 4 provides that the use of entitlements by Australian carriers under a bilateral arrangement is of benefit to the public unless such carriers are not reasonably capable of obtaining the necessary approvals to operate on the route and are not reasonably capable of implementing their applications.

+2.4 Virgin Australia is an established international carrier and is therefore reasonably capable of obtaining the necessary approvals to operate on the route and of implementing its application.

+2.5 Under paragraph 8.1 of the Policy Statement, there is a presumption in favour of the carrier seeking the renewal which may be rebutted by applying the following criteria, where the start-up phase has concluded:

+- whether the carrier seeking renewal has failed to service the route effectively; and - whether the use of the capacity in whole or in part by another Australian carrier that has applied for the capacity would better serve the public having regard to the criteria set out in paragraphs 4 and 5.

-The Commission notes that:
+2.6 The Commission notes that:

-- there are no other applicants seeking capacity on the route; and - there is no evidence that Virgin Australia has failed to service the route effectively. - 2.6 In these circumstances, the Commission is satisfied that renewal of Determination [2009] IASC 105 would be of benefit to the public. - 2.7 The Commission does, however, have concerns that there is very little available capacity on the Indonesia route (only 1,972 seats per week from Sydney, Melbourne, Brisbane and Perth) and that both Virgin Australia and Qantas are under-utilising their allocated capacity by some considerable margin.
-In its application for renewal of the
+- there are no other applicants seeking capacity on the route; and - there is no evidence that Virgin Australia has failed to service the route effectively.

+2.7 In these circumstances, the Commission is satisfied that renewal of Determination [2009] IASC 113 would be of benefit to the public.

+2.8 The Commission does, however, have concerns that there is very little available capacity on the Indonesia route (only 1,972 seats per week from Sydney, Melbourne, Brisbane and Perth) and that both Virgin Australia and Qantas are under-utilising their allocated capacity by some considerable margin.
+In its application for renewal of the Determination, Virgin Australia stated that it wishes to retain all of its allocated capacity on the Indonesia route to ensure it has the flexibility to respond to future growth.